Lyrics

 In the way that looks pretty

-Don't know what's on the front of their jeans
+Don't know what's down the front of their jeans

 Don't know what to expect